A Quiet Life of Desperation

 Unlike the small child, adults possess a greater foundation to judge experience, more aware of hidden dangers.
 We can prepare for unseen threats, accidents, and sicknesses—even death.
 Part of us longs for the childhood security of loving caregivers that governed and protected our lives.
 But childhood security came with vulnerability.
 Complete protection requires complete dependence.
 A dangerous combination in adult relationships, creating susceptibility to abuse.

 We experience fear when confronted with uncertainties.
-But success demands continue to act, moving according to expected outcomes without certainty of success.
+But success demands that we continue to act, moving according to expected outcomes without certainty of success.
 The courageous accept this uncertainty, trusting in their strength and leaning on outside support.
 Condemned to live with uncertainty, we must manage fear and act with confidence.
 If we agonize over the unknowns, anxiety decreases opportunities for growth, forcing more attention to survival.
 Too much fear stagnates growth.

 We avoid novel experiences, because of distasteful past experiences with novelty.
 Our fear impacts the future.
 Avoidance offers security but with a heavy cost.
 Unhappy relationships continue, unfulfilling jobs remain, and dissatisfaction spreads.
 We complain about the pain but fail to create a remedy to change recurring themes.
 Our complaints fulfill a need, fooling the mind, addressing the discomfort, but never implementing an active solution.